Frederic-LM/Sort-Me-Down/README.md

-## ⚠️ Should you be concerned if the script run while files are being written/usesd in your source dir?
+## ⚠️ Should you be concerned if the script run while files are being written ?
 Short anwser: no :wink:

 ## The Most Likely (and Best) Scenario: File is Locked